More often than not, motorcycle accidents are caused by inattentive motorists.

 How to File a Motorcycle Accident Claim

 A motorcycle accident can often cause serious property damage and a number of injuries.
+Victims of motorcycle accidents may face accident-related expenses including:

-• Emergency response and room costs
+- Emergency response and room costs

-• Medical care
+- Medical care

-• Physical therapy and additional follow-up care
+- Physical therapy and additional follow-up care

-• Wages lost from not being able to work
+- Wages lost from not being able to work

 In more severe cases, motorcyclists involved in a collision may experience brain injuries, permanent disability, and death.

 It’s common to reach out to the insurance carrier immediately after an injury.
-Keeping notes, an injury log and the contact information for witnesses will assist you greatly when filing a motorcycle accident claim.
+Keeping notes, an injury log, and the contact information for witnesses will assist you greatly when filing a motorcycle accident claim.

 Please keep in mind that most insurance policies have settlement limits for bodily and property damage.
 This amount may not be enough to cover the total cost of your injuries, especially severe, life-altering ones, such as TBI or paraplegia.
-A motorcycle accident attorney can help fight for compensation to cover your expenses and help you get back on track.
+A motorcycle accident attorney can help fight for the compensation to cover your expenses and help you get back on track.

 The Importance of a Motorcycle Accident Lawyer